eemmtt/piemenu/README.md

 2. Toggle

 ### Press and hold, Release
-1. Press and hold the hotkey to display the Pie Menu at your cursor location.
+1. Press and hold the assigned hotkey to display the Pie Menu at your cursor location.
 2. Move your cursor outward to the 'slice' of the Pie Menu with your desired action.
     > Slices extend outwards, beyond the drawn Pie Menu to the active screen's limits.